October 03, 2016

 If you answered “no” to either question, you may be missing a media monitoring software in your communication strategy, or underutilizing your current platform.

 But these aren’t the only tasks a monitoring system can help you complete.
-Make sure you’re checking off these nine items with your current or potential media monitoring provider.
+Check out the following ways you can get more out of a media monitoring solution.

 With a little creative keyword searching, you can easily find people looking to purchase your product or service.
 Simply identify terms people may use when they’re in the different stages of the buying journey: Awareness, Research, Consideration, Comparison, Purchase, Advocacy, and input those as searches.